borginer/IOAM-Parser/README.md

 ### Run the IOAM Network Emulation

-To simulate the IOAM network and generate traffic:
+To simulate the IOAM network and within it run the parser:

 ```bash
 sudo ./run_emulation.sh
 ```

-This creates a `alpha.pcap` file, which can be parsed using the parser script.
+This creates a `alpha.pcap` file, which can be parsed again using the parser script separately:

 ### Run the IOAM Parser